Factbox: Facing Brexit delay, what is happening in UK parliament on Thursday?

 The vote comes a day after parliament rejected Britain leaving the EU without a deal after chaotic scenes when May’s government struggled to exert any authority over her divided Conservative Party.

-The speaker selects which amendments will go to a vote.
+The speaker has selected four main amendments to be voted on.
 If any pass, they will either alter the wording of the government statement or replace it entirely.
 If all the amendments fail, the government proposal will be voted upon last.

 This will form the basis of the debate and says three things: